MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-azure-tools.md

 ---

 # Azure tools for Node.js developers
-We recommend these great tools to develop using Node.js on Azure, whatever your operating system.
+We recommend these great tools to develop using Node.js on Azure, no matter what your operating system is.

 ### Optional: Install the Azure CLI
 Azure CLI is optimized for managing Azure resources from the command line.